DDM (Drowning Dog & Malatesta) – Black Cat – Best You Can Get!

 Label: EK Records

-Glasgow born and raised Malatesta DJ grew up in a working class family before moving to San Francisco in the USA, where he became involved in antiauthoritarian organizing and anarchist politics.
-Volunteering in the famous AK Press publishing for years he also became well-read on politics, radical history and liberation struggles.
-Being a passionate activist in the social movements and hanging out at AK Press and Bound Together Books brought him to many radical people but Malatesta (drawing his name from the prominent Italian anarchist Errico Malatesta) also had an interest in the both underground and mainstream music scenes.
+Glasgow-born and raised, Malatesta DJ grew up in a working-class family before moving to San Francisco, where he immersed himself in antiauthoritarian organizing and anarchist politics.
+While volunteering for the legendary AK Press publishing collective, he became well-read in radical history, political theory, and liberation struggles.
+His time at AK Press and Bound Together Books not only deepened his activism in social movements but also connected him with many radical thinkers and organizers.
+Taking his name from the prominent Italian anarchist Errico Malatesta, he nurtured an equal passion for both underground and mainstream music scenes.

 —Errico Malatesta for the Italian anarchist newspaper Umanita Nova (April, 1922)